 Want to work as a Customer Experience Specialist at Digital Power?
 View our vacancy, apply and become Jasmijn's colleague!

-This is the Data jobcast by Marloes de Bruin, Marketing Manager at Digital Power
+This is the 'From data to action' podcast by Marloes de Bruin, Marketing Manager at Digital Power

 What is it like to work at a fast-growing data consultancy firm?
 In this podcast, I interview colleagues about their work at Digital Power.
 I speak to data consultants with different areas of expertise, as well as staff members.
 What does their working week look like, what challenges do they face and what do they love about their work and our company?
-You can hear it in the Digital Power jobcast!
+You can hear it in 'From data to action' podcast!

 Receive data insights, use cases and behind-the-scenes peeks once a month?